slevithan/oniguruma-to-es/README.md

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)

 Oniguruma-To-ES deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
 It's *obsessive* about precisely following Oniguruma syntax rules and ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
+And it's battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars via the Shiki library.
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can disable the `allowBestEffort` option to throw for such patterns (see details below).

 ## 📜 Contents